paulypi/soraBotic/README.md

 # Direction conversion

-Every motor have 2 directions and a full breakes position and need 2 inputs to select the direction, so we can translate it into a 2 bits value.
+Every motor have 2 directions and a full breakes position.
+Need 2 inputs to select the direction or a 2 bits value.

 Legend | direction
 ------ | ---------